signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaTest can perform transcoding by encoding from an audio input (see list above in "Codec + Audio Mode") to a compressed bitstream file, and decoding the bitstream file to an audio output.
 Two command lines are required, and framesize (e.g. 20 msec, 25 msec, etc) must match between codecs.

-The [mediaMin](#user-content-mediamin) section above describes real-time transcoding between input and output packet streams (either socket or pcap I/O).
+[mediaMin](#user-content-mediamin) above describes real-time transcoding between input and output packet streams (either socket or pcap I/O).

 <a name="mediaTestNotes"></a>
 ## mediaTest Notes